fivdi/lcd/README.md

 has, eight and one respectively in this case.

 It takes several milliseconds to initialize an LCD.
-The constructor starts the initialization process, but it doesn't wait around for it to complete.
+The constructor starts the initialization process, but it doesn't wait for it to complete.
 Instead, a 'ready' event is emitted after the LCD has been completely initialized and is ready for usage.